Aikain/simpleHttpServer/README.md

         volumes:
           - "/srv/aikain/www:/var/www"

-Change port (8080) and volume (/home/aikain/www) to correct with you setup.
+Change port (8080) and volume (/home/aikain/www) to match your setup.

 Build and run with docker-compose: